elbecerrasoto/gym-forest-fire/README.md

 9. Right-Down

-The helicopter can move 8 times before the next computation of the forest fire automaton.
+The helicopter can move 8 times before the next computation of the forest fire automaton, then moving 1 more time after the updating.
+This is iterated over and over until termination.
 Basically, the helicopter can travel half the distance of the forest before the next actualization.
 This roughly represents the helicopter's speed.